felipenmartins/Robotics-Simulation-Labs/Lab2/ReadMe.md

 A detailed explanation of the e-puck robot and how to use it in Webots is available [in this link](https://cyberbotics.com/doc/guide/epuck).

-## Pre-requisites
-* You must have Webots R2022a (or newer) properly configured to work with Python.
-* You must know how to create a robot controller in Python and how to run a simulation.

-If you are still missing any of those, please go back to [Lab 1](../Lab1/ReadMe.md) and complete the corresponding tasks.

 ## Tasks
 You are going to load an example world that shows a line-follower behavior implemented with a state machine.
 First, you will be able to play with a simple graphical programming interface to understand and modify the state machine.
 Then, you will implement a line-following state machine in Python to control the e-puck robot.

-1. **Open the line-following sample world**: Click on `File > Open Sample Worlds` and go to `robots > gctronic > e-puck` and select `e-puck_botstudio_with_floor_sensors.wbt`.
+1- **Open the line-following sample world**: Click on `File > Open Sample Worlds` and go to `robots > gctronic > e-puck` and select `e-puck_botstudio_with_floor_sensors.wbt`.
 You should see a world as shown in Figure 2 (you need to use the e-puck robot that is loaded with this sample world because it has the floor sensors).

 ![Webots screenshot with e-puck](../Lab2/Webots_screenshot_with_e-puck.png)
 ###### Figure 2.
 Webots screenshot with the world “e-puck_botstudio_with_floor_sensors.wbt”.

-2. **Open BotStudio**: Double-click the e-puck robot to open BotStudio, which is a graphical interface to build simple programs for the e-puck robot (see Figure 1).
+2- **Open BotStudio**: Double-click the e-puck robot to open BotStudio, which is a graphical interface to build simple programs for the e-puck robot (see Figure 1).
 In the left half of its window, BotStudio shows a state machine that implements a line-following behavior.

-3. **Start the simulation** on the Webots screen by clicking the “play” button in the top menu.
+3- **Start the simulation** on the Webots screen by clicking the “play” button in the top menu.
 The robot will not move because you also need to start the robot controller.
 For that, click on the black upward pointing arrow in the BotStudio screen (Figure 1).

-4. **Observe the robot behavior and BotStudio window** during the simulation.
+4- **Observe the robot behavior and BotStudio window** during the simulation.
 Note the transitions between states and the measurements indicated by the sensors on the e-puck viewer (on the right side of the BotStudio window).
 The e-puck viewer shows the values returned by each of the robot sensors while the simulation is running.

-5. **Stop the robot** by clicking again on the upward pointing arrow in the BotStudio screen.
+5- **Stop the robot** by clicking again on the upward pointing arrow in the BotStudio screen.
 Click on the states “forward”, “turn left” and “turn right” and observe the e-puck viewer.
 Do the same for the conditions for transition between states.

-6. **Modify the values** of motor speed and sensors to make the robot follow the line as fast as possible, without missing it.
+6- **Modify the values** of motor speed and sensors to make the robot follow the line as fast as possible, without missing it.
 Play a bit with the values of motor speeds and sensors to understand their effect in the behavior of the robot.

-7. **Follow [Webots Tutorial 4](https://cyberbotics.com/doc/guide/tutorial-4-more-about-controllers?tab-language=python)** to better understand the e-puck model and learn how to control it in Python.
+7- **Follow [Webots Tutorial 4](https://cyberbotics.com/doc/guide/tutorial-4-more-about-controllers?tab-language=python)** to better understand the e-puck model and learn how to control it in Python.

-8. Finally, **implement the line-following behavior in Python** using what you learned from Tutorial 4.
+8- Finally, **implement the line-following behavior in Python** using what you learned from Tutorial 4.
 For that, follow the steps:
  - **Open again the sample world** we started with (`File > Open Sample Worlds` and go to `robots > gctronic > e-puck` and select `e-puck_botstudio_with_floor_sensors.wbt`).
  - Now you will need to make changes on the file.
 For that, **save the sample world with a different name** on a folder of your choice.
  - Finally, **create a new controller in Python and write a program that implements the same state machine shown in the BotStudio example**.
 You can use the parameters that you think are best.